yashas-gune/demo/README.md

 # demo

-This is my firat repo.
+This is my first repo.
 I am learning it!

 ## Subheader